apiraino/apiraino.github.io/_posts/2020-04-15-install-matrix.md

 As the title suggests, I decided to try matrix, the name was cool (lol) and it seems to have the most buzz across Nerdlands.

+Being essentially an open protocol, one of the important foundation of Matrix is [the API documentation](https://matrix.org/docs/spec) and notably a [simple and clean client API](https://matrix.org/docs/spec/client_server/r0.6.0) to interact with your (or someone else's) server.
+I could hack a simple bot in a very short time using their Python async API, some [examples here](https://github.com/vranki/hemppa).

-The reference implementation of the Matrix protocol is a Python3 server called [Synapse](https://github.com/matrix-org/synapse).
+The reference implementation of a server running on the Matrix protocol is a Python3 web backend called [Synapse](https://github.com/matrix-org/synapse).
 Installing Synapse is very easy.
 There's a handy Docker container for a quick install.
 Although I usually prefer installing non-dockerized services, now I just want the convenience to throw that and play with it, so I'll go for the fastest path with a SQLite database.

 I had to figure out a little bit the proxy pass-through configuration, the Synapse server needs two open ports.
 I think the 8448 is for the login and for federation (that is, users from other Matrix instances willing to join your instance).
 ```